-Global diversity and inclusion initiatives remained a significant issue in 2015 in nations across the globe, and is the topic of the second general interest chapter.
-In 2015, many countries in Asia and Europe, as well as North and South America, enhanced their employment laws to embrace a more inclusive vision of equality.
-These countries enacted anti-discrimination and anti-harassment legislation to ensure that all employees, regardless of sex, sexual orientation or gender identity, among other factors, are empowered and protected in the workplace.
-Unfortunately, there are still many countries where homosexuality is a crime, and multinational companies have many challenges still with promoting their diversity programmes.
+Global diversity and inclusion initiatives remained a significant issue in 2016 in nations across the globe, and this is the topic of the second general interest chapter.
+In 2016, many countries in Asia and Europe, as well as North and South America, enhanced their employment laws to embrace a more inclusive vision of equality.
+These countries enacted anti-discrimination and anti-harassment legislation as well as gender quotas and pay equity regulation to ensure that all employees, regardless of sex, sexual orientation or gender identity, among other factors, are empowered and protected in the workplace.
+Unfortunately, there are still many countries where certain classes of individuals remain under-protected and under-represented in the workforce, and multinational companies still have many challenges with tracking and promoting their diversity and inclusion initiatives and training programmes.

 The third general interest chapter focuses on another ever-increasing employment law trend in which companies revise, or consider revising, social media and mobile device management policies.
+Mobile devices and social media have a prominent role in and impact on both employee recruitment efforts and the interplay between an employer's interest in protecting its business and an employee's right to privacy.
 Because companies continue to implement 'bring your own device' programmes, this chapter emphasises the issues that multinational employers must contemplate prior to unveiling such a policy.
 'Bring your own device' issues remain at the forefront of employment law as more and more jurisdictions pass, or consider passing, privacy legislation that places significant restrictions on the processing of employees' personal data.
 This chapter both addresses practice pointers that employers must bear in mind when monitoring employees' use of social media at work and provides advance planning processes to consider prior to making an employment decision based on information found on social media.

-Our fourth and newest general interest chapter discusses the interplay between religion and employment law.
+Last year we introduced the fourth and newest general interest chapter, which discusses the interplay between religion and employment law.
+In 2016, we saw several new, interesting and impactful cases that further illustrate the widespread and constantly changing global norms and values concerning religion in the workplace.
 Religion has a significant status in societies throughout the world, and this chapter not only underscores how the workplace is affected by religious beliefs but also examines how the legal environment has adapted to such beliefs.
 The chapter explores how several nations manage and integrate religion in the workplace, in particular by examining headscarf bans and religious discrimination.

-In addition to these four general interest chapters, this seventh edition of The Employment Law Review includes 46 country-specific chapters that detail the legal environment and developments of certain international jurisdictions.
+In addition to these four general interest chapters, this eighth edition of The Employment Law Review includes 48 country-specific chapters that detail the legal environment and developments of certain international jurisdictions.
 This edition has once again been the product of excellent collaboration.
-I wish to thank our publisher, in particular Gideon Roberton and Sophie Arkell, for their hard work and continued support.
-I also wish to thank all of our contributors and my associates, Michelle Gyves and Ryan Hutzler, for their efforts to bring this edition to fruition.
+I wish to thank our publisher, in particular Gideon Roberton and Iain Wilson, for their hard work and continued support.
+I also wish to thank all of our contributors and my associate, Ryan Hutzler, for his invaluable efforts to bring this edition to fruition.